Seervarisai: Cast

+Production

+The film began production in early 1973.
+The scene where Lakshmi and Sukumari argue with each other was shot at Bharani Studios in Madras.
+Some scenes were shot at Goa.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The LP records were released in 1973.

 Release and reception

 Seervarisai was released on 15 September 1978.
 Kousigan of Kalki said that, had the film been released earlier, the storyline would have seemed innovative to viewers, but now looked like a much older film.
+Naagai Dharuman of Anna praised the acting, humour, music, cinematography, dialogues and direction.